return to homepage

 Of course, the best thing you can do is pay attention to your house plants.
 Both overwatering and underwatering can cause a plant to wilt.
 And, allowing plants to suffer may cause permanent damage.

-An electronic moisture meter is the most accurate way to gauge the amount of moisture deep in the container.
-Water plants thoroughly, then check the meter before watering again.
+An electronic moisture meter is the most accurate way to gauge how much moisture is deep in the container.
+Water plants thoroughly, then check the plant moisture meter before watering again.